How to control ants

 Seal any small entry holes in the exterior walls / around doors and windows

 Ants are actually very easy to kill with almost any insecticide.
 The problem is, if you only spray the ants you see, the chances are there are many more in the nest ready to replace them!
 And so the ant problem will return.
 To gain lasting control, you need to spend some time trying to locate entry points into the home and if possible find the nest.
 Once you have worked out where the ants are coming from you will probably need to use a number of products to gain control.

 If you can locate the nest, you will have the best chance of complete control.
-“Flooding” the nest with insecticide using a ready to use pump pack product will deliver the best results.
+“Flooding” it with insecticide using a ready to use pump pack product will deliver the best results.

 However, it is not easy to find the nest, and even if you do, often it can be hard to reach.
 Ant baits are the best way to provide lasting protection as they kill the nest.
 By applying bait where ants are active, they do they hard work for you, taking the bait (containing a controlled release insecticide) back to the nest, where it is fed to the rest of the colony, leading to its destruction.